Plan Your Visit

 Throughout its history, West Overton relied on workers to maintain operations.
 In the 1840s, growing businesses demanded an increased workforce, leading Abraham Overholt to construct worker houses and tenement apartments that shaped the landscape of West Overton.
 Worker housing that remains on the property was built around the 1850s or 60s.
 It is believed that vacant tenement houses were demolished for road construction during the 1930s and 40s.

 By the mid-19th century, West Overton developed a hierarchy among classes of skilled and unskilled laborers, artisans, and managers, a common business structure at the time.
 The divisions among workers were both social and economic.
 The wealthy Overholts, who lived on the property for more than a century, had a more permanent presence than lower-paid workers who came and went as income and expenses required.
 Historical records such as censuses and business ledgers show this income disparity.
 Additionally, these records reveal that the scale of West Overton, when compared to the substantially larger and more stratified factories of Pittsburgh, made sharing tasks between classes more common.

 The village, however, was home to about an equal number of men and women in 1860, with single male laborers offset by single female domestic servants.
 Single women often worked as domestic servants and lived at their place of employment.
-The only woman listed as a head of household in census records was Margaret Hait in 1870, whose occupation was listed as "tollgate keeper.”
+The only woman listed as a head of household in census records at West Overton was Margaret Hait in 1870, whose occupation was listed as "tollgate keeper.”
 Rebecca Kough ran a boarding house after her husband died, accommodating the transient worker community at West Overton.